gwynm/desktop/README.md

+# Standard Velocity

+This is a forked version, used with the forked Standard Notes core.

+# Standard Notes

 This application makes use of the core JS/CSS/HTML code found in the [web repo](https://github.com/standardnotes/web).
 For issues related to the actual app experience, please post issues in the web repo.

 ## Running Locally